 - 1. If the discernment concludes that this person is not the one the Holy Spirit is leading the congregation to call, the chair of the Call Committee should inform the candidate and the Office of Bishop.
 If requested, the Office of Bishop will provide names of additional candidates to the Call Committee.
 The Office of the Bishop will continue to look for candidates until the Call Committee is sure that the next right candidate has been identified. - 2.
 If the discernment leads to the conclusion that this person is the one whom the Holy Spirit is leading the congregation to call, the Call Committee should make a formal recommendation to the Congregation Council. - 3.
-The Call Committee chair should talk with the candidate to see if the congregation and candidate have a similar mindset on compensation amounts.
+The Call Committee chair may talk with the candidate to see if the congregation and candidate have a similar mindset on compensation amounts, for items such as salary, insurance, vacation, roles, and other items.
+Actual negotiation of the compensation package occurs between the Council and the candidate.
 Things to consider include: - Salary this is a range, based on a number of factors, including years of experience and continuing education.
 See the Synod website for explanation and worksheets of defining compensation. - Benefits Portico Benefit Services is the most widely-used company for ELCA congregations.
 Portico includes health insurance, retirement, and other benefits.
 This can be waived if a rostered minister has another source of benefits (e.g., spouse, military, previous employer).
 Contact Portico for estimates via phone or their website. - Paid Vacation the recommendation is a minimum of four weeks of vacation, including four Sundays. - Continuing Education the recommendation is a minimum of two weeks. - Parental Leave the recommendation is six weeks at the birth or adoption of a child. - Involvement in the life of the Synod First Call Theological Education (requirement for newly-ordained pastors and deacons), Theological Conference, Synod Assembly, conference gatherings.